General Education Core Curriculum Outcomes and Objectives

 Purpose of the Core Curriculum

-The purpose of the general education core curriculum is to produce graduates who embody the Christian intellectual life thus helping to fulfill Institutional Educational Goals 1-8.
-Toward this end students will engage the humanities/fine arts, social/behavioral sciences, natural sciences, religion/philosophy, and demonstrate the critical reasoning skills essential to an educated Christian capable of leadership and service.
+The purpose of the general education core curriculum is to produce graduates who embody the Christian intellectual life thus helping to fulfill Institutional Educational Goals.
+Toward this end, undergraduate students will engage the humanities/fine arts, social/behavioral sciences, natural sciences and math, religion/philosophy, and demonstrate the critical reasoning skills essential to an educated Christian capable of leadership and service.
 All of this arises from the conviction that the liberal arts are best understood through a theological situation of life and learning.
 The basic assumptions of the general education core curriculum reflect the medieval insight that a mature faith seeks understanding.
 A graduate will demonstrate familiarity with the broad contours of human knowledge within the specific resources and perspectives offered by the Wesleyan-Holiness tradition.
 The goal of the general education curriculum is for students to develop a truly Christian understanding in vital conversation with the liberal arts.

 Organization of the Curriculum

 The general education core curriculum is organized into four tiers, which together prepare the student for academic work toward a specific vocation.
-In the Foundations Tier students will develop the basic skills necessary for a university education and lifelong learning.
-From the Human Sciences Tier students will acquire the basic social structures necessary to a meaningful life.
-From the Natural Sciences Tier students will gain an understanding of the scientific method, physical and biological sciences, and an appreciation of the environment.
-The central piece of the general education curriculum is the Contexts Tier.
-This part of the curriculum is a historically integrated sequence of courses embracing the basic content of a Christian liberal arts education.
-It is expected that students will take courses from the general education core over the entire four years.
+In the Communications Tier students will develop the basic skills necessary for a university education and lifelong learning.
+From the Social/Behavioral Sciences Tier students will acquire the basic social structures necessary to a meaningful life.
+From the Natural Sciences and Math Tier students will gain an understanding of the scientific method, physical and biological sciences, and an appreciation of the environment.
+The central piece of the general education curriculum is the Humanities Tier.
+This part of the curriculum includes a worldview course embracing the basic content of a Christian liberal arts education and providing a foundation for future discussions of a Christian worldview within the student’s chosen discipline.

 General Education Outcomes